-Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Occurring in Allenstown DR- Assistance Allenstown Severe Storms and Flooding (Hurricane Hannah) - Sep Flood 2008 DR- Sep 6-7 Public Assistance closures due to power lines and trees in the roadway.
+Declared Year Disaster Disaster Disaster DR- R- Public Surrounding Assistance Allenstown closures due to power lines and trees in the roadway.
 Several residents utilized the regional shelter established by the Red Cross on Green Street in Concord.
-However the majority of residents either spent their time in hotels, with relatives or had generators to power their residents.
-A fair number of residents needed water which they were able to obtain at either the Police or Fire Stations.
+However the majority of residents either spent their ime in hotels, with relatives or had generators to power their residents and generators to power their residents needed water which they were able to obtain at either the Police or Fire Stations.
 The Police Station was established as a warming center that several residents used.
 During this event the Board of Selectmen declared a State of Emergency.
 Although the EOC was not activated several ESFs were operational while others were at a heightened state of readiness.
+The Fire Department responded lines and trees in the roadway.
+Several residents utilized the regional shelter established by the Red Cross on Green Street in Concord.
+However the majority of residents either spent their time in hotels, with relatives or had generators to power their residents.
+A fair number of residents in ended water which they were able to obtain at either the Police or Fire Stations.
+The Police or Fire Station was established as a warming center that several residents used.
+During this event the Board of Selectmen declared a State of Emergency.
+Although the EOC was not activated several ESFs were operational while others were at a heightened state of readiness.
 The Fire Department responded to 25 calls for service consisting of arcing wires, wires down, alarm activations and CO2 issues.
 The Police Department responded to 100 calls for service during the event.
 The ice storm destroyed 3 homes on Mark Drive at Bear View Crossing Drive.
-Allenstown sustained damage to culverts Tropical, Flood, River, Wind, Storms, FEMA, Allenstown Hazard Mitigation Committee, CNHRPC
+Severe Storms and Flooding (Hurricane Hannah) - Sep Flood 2008 Sep